Raising-hrx/MetGen/README.md

 The predictions would be save in `.json` and `.csv` files.

-## Automatic Metric
+## Automatic Evaluation
 Use the `.csv` file and follow the [offical evaluation code of EntailmentBank](https://github.com/allenai/entailment_bank) to evaluate automatically.

-For Task 1 and Task 2, we also provide the evaluation results by our implementation of the evaluation code (`code/evaluate_metric.py`).
+For Task 1 and Task 2, we also provide the evaluation metrics by our implementation (`code/evaluate_metric.py`).

 # Trained Models

-We provide the [trained models](this link) for direct reproduction.
+We provide the trained models ([entailment module](https://cloud.tsinghua.edu.cn/f/3608bd001f7a41dca829/?dl=1) and [reasoning controller](https://cloud.tsinghua.edu.cn/f/fd128fdc7e754cb699f9/?dl=1)) for direct reproduction.
 Unzip the file and place it in `exp` folder.
 Run the following commands to reproduce the results.
 ```